weibeld/AndroidDialogFragmentExample/README.md

 Dialogs With DialogFragment
 ---------------------------

 In API level 11 (Android 3.0 Honeycomb) DialogFragment has been introduced.
 It is basically a fragment managing and holding a dialog.
 It can display either the dialog it holds (as a dialog), or it can display itself as a fragment.
+To use a DialogFragment, create a subclass  of DialogFragment.

 ### Advantages

 The advantages of DialogFragment over creating a dialog directly ([1_bare_bones_dialog](https://github.com/weibeld/AndroidDialogFragmentExample/tree/1_bare_bones_dialog)) are:

 - The dialog is maintained across screen rotations and other activity restarts
-- The same UI can be displayed as a dialog or as an embeddable fragment without changing the code of DialogFragment
+- The same UI can be displayed as a dialog or as an embeddable fragment without changing the code of the DialogFragment

 ### Ways to create the UI of a DialogFragment

 There are two ways to implement the UI of a DialogFragment:

 1. In **onCreateDialog**: create and return an **AlertDialog**, the dialog can be built with AlertDialog.Builder
-2. In **onCreateView**: create and return a **View** which will be used for the dialog or fragment, the view must be defined in a layout XML
+2. In **onCreateView**: create and return a **View** which will be used for the dialog or fragment, the view must be defined in a layout XML file

 The *advantage* of using **onCreateDialog** is that the dialog can be created with AlertDialog.Builder and thus has the look and feel of a standard dialog.
 The *disadvantage* is that the dialog cannot be displayed as a fragment.